×

 Complications from Leaky Gut Syndrome

-Many ailments, including autoimmune illnesses, migraines, autism, food sensitivities, skin issues, cognitive fog, and chronic fatigue, are thought to be caused by leaky gut.
+Many ailments, including autoimmune illnesses, migraines, autism, food sensitivities, skin issues, cognitive fog, and chronic fatigue, are thought to be caused by a leaky gut.

 Conclusion